garrandall/popular-music-data/tracks/can-t-let-you-go-fabolous-mike-shorey-lil--mo.md

   start_date: '2003-08-09'
 ---
-Listen girl you know my situation, you know my problems and the shit that i'm facin' i told you everything you need to know about the kid, you kept it realer than my friends with the shit you did. i got caught up, and I never talk up i look at you and feel some way like baby pass some more cups and then i'm drinking and yawning and sinking and falling you know I like my milk in the morning, ha but I thank yeah, always me and her no matter what time you would always answer
+Listen girl you know my situation, you know my problems and the shit that I'm facin' i told you everything you need to know about the kid, you kept it realer than my friends with the shit you did. i got caught up, and I never talk up i look at you and feel some way like baby pass some more cups and then I'm drinking and yawning and sinking and falling you know I like my milk in the morning, ha but I thank yeah, always me and her no matter what time you would always answer